What Do Fish and Game Warden Do?

 - Park Warden

-In 2016, there was an estimated number of 7,000 jobs in the United States for Fish and Game Warden.
+There were about 7,000 jobs for Fish and Game Warden in 2016 (in the United States).
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Fish and Game Warden by 2026.
-The BLS estimates 700 yearly job openings in this field.
+There will be an estimated 700 positions for Fish and Game Warden per year.

 The states with the most job growth for Fish and Game Warden are Oregon, New Mexico, and Texas.
 Watch out if you plan on working in Maryland, South Dakota, or Oklahoma.
 These states have the worst job growth for this type of profession.